Comprehensive hereditary cancer NGS panel Test Details:

 - Being a member of a racial or ethnic group that is known to have an increased risk of having a certain inherited cancer susceptibility syndrome and having one or more of the above features as well Several family members with cancerUnusual cases of a specific cancer type (for example, breast cancer in a man)

-- If a person is concerned that they may have an inherited cancer susceptibility syndrome in their family, it is generally recommended that, when possible, a family member with cancer have genetic counseling and testing first, to identify with more certainty if cancer in the family is due to an inherited genetic variant.
+- If a person is concerned that they may have an inherited cancer susceptibility syndrome in their family, it is generally recommended that, when possible, a family member with cancer have genetic counselling and testing first, to identify with more certainty if cancer in the family is due to an inherited genetic variant.

 The entire coding region of a panel of genes related to hereditary cancer is examined by next-generation sequencing analysis.
 Additionally, portions of the flanking noncoding regions are also examined.
 Genes tested in this panel include ALK, APC, ATM, BAP1, BLM, BMPR1A, BRIP1, CDC73, CDH1, CDK4, CDKN2A, CEBPA, CHEK2, CYLD, DDB2, DICER1, ERCC1, ERCC2, ERCC3, ERCC4, ERCC5, EXT1, EXT2, EZH2, FANCA, FANCC, FANCD2, FANCF, FANCG, FH, FLCN, GATA2, GDNF, HNF1A, HRAS, KIT, MEN1, MET, MITF, MLH1, MSH2, MSH6, MUTYH, NBN, NF1, NF2, NSD1, PALB2, PAX5, PDGFRA, PHOX2B, PMS1, PMS2, POT1, PRKAR1A, PTCH1, PTEN, RB1, RECQL4, RET, RUNX1, SBDS, SDHA, SDHB, SDHC, SDHD, SMAD4, SMARCB1, STK11, SUFU, TP53, TSC1, TSC2, VHL, WRN, WT1, XPA, XPC.